-Hunting and fishing licenses, for example, have increased by double digits with park visits seeing an uptick like never before, according to data from YourPassNow and NIC hunting and fishing states.
+Hunting and fishing licenses, for example, have increased by double digits with park visits seeing an uptick like never before, according to data from YourPassNow and Tyler hunting and fishing states.

 This is precisely what outdoor advocates have wanted for decades, yet such a surge is not without implications.
 The pressures on outdoor management are growing right along with the crowds.

 Fortunately, technology that facilitates digital park management is easy and quick to implement.

 Digital passes and permits are key to efficient internal management and improved customer experience.
 They create a low-risk user experience while eliminating the frustration of waiting in line.
 They also reduce administrative tasks for employees, allowing more time for visitor engagement.
 With digital payments, jurisdictions and their constituents can enjoy streamlined and comprehensive digital park management.